+The parties agree to rest breaks and meal periods that vary from and supersede WAC 296-126-092 pursuant to RCW 49.12.187.
 The County shall provide each employee with an unpaid thirty (30) minute meal period at approximately the midpoint of the shift, and two (2) paid fifteen (15) minute rest breaks at times approved by the employee's supervisor.

-Regular full-time employees are compensated for eight hours of holiday leave for each full holiday observed.
+Regular full-time employees are compensated for eight (8) hours of holiday leave for each full holiday observed.

 The above-listed regularly established work days may be altered by mutual agreement between the Guild and the Sheriff's Office.
-However, nothing in this section shall prevent the Sheriff or designee from subjecting an employee to call-in for an emergency while the employee is off-duty.
+However, nothing in this section shall prevent the Sheriff or designee from subjecting an employee to call-in for an emergency while the employee is offduty.

 - 3. Employees covered by this Agreement shall receive a minimum of eight (8) hours rest between changes in shift assignments; Provided, the eight (8) hours of rest requirement shall not apply for call in during emergency. - 4.
-The County shall make every attempt to ensure that employees shall not be required to work a shift that is scheduled to rotate through two (2) or more shifts during the normal work week; Provided, such limitation shall not apply to regular scheduled shift change-over and temporary assignments necessitated by emergencies.

-- 5. With the mutual agreement of the employee and the Sheriff or designee, and notice to the Guild, flex hours and alternative work schedules may be made by any employee whose position is covered by this bargaining agreement.
+The County shall make every attempt to ensure that employees shall not be required to work a shift that is scheduled to rotate through two (2) or more shifts during the normal work week; Provided, such limitation shall not apply to regular scheduled shift change-over and temporary assignments necessitated by emergencies. - 5.
+With the mutual agreement of the employee and the Sheriff or designee, and notice to the Guild, flex hours and alternative work schedules may be made by any employee whose position is covered by this bargaining agreement.
 Employees entering into a flex hours or alternative work schedule must establish a written work schedule for forty (40) hours per work week. - 6.
 The Sheriff's Office and the Guild agree there is a need for flexibility in the work day to meet the demands of the work place.
-Therefore, the Sheriff's Office may schedule a work day which begins one (1) hour before or ends up to three (3) hours after the employee's regular work day. - 7.
-To meet the demands of the Sheriff's Office, a modified Swing Shift shall be created with the work hours from 1130 to 2000 hours with a thirty (30)-minute unpaid lunch and two (2) paid fifteen (15) minute breaks.
+Therefore, the Sheriff's Office may schedule a work day which begins one (1) hour before or ends up to three (3) hours after the employee's regular work day.

+- 7. To meet the demands of the Sheriff's Office, a modified Swing Shift shall be created with the work hours from 1130 to 2000 hours with a thirty (30)-minute unpaid lunch and two (2) paid fifteen (15) minute breaks.
 For the purpose of this modified shift, Swing Shift differential pay shall begin at 1500 hours.
 Furthermore, the Guild and the Sheriff's Office agree there may be a need to adjust the hours of this modified Swing Shift to meet the demands of the Sheriff's Office.
 However, any adjustment of the hours of this modified Swing Shift will not affect when the shift differential will be paid. - 8.
-Alternative worksite positions at the Silverdale Precinct and the Kingston and Silverdale Mall satellite offices will be assigned according to the following rotations: - Silverdale Precinct: one year rotation - Kingston and Silverdale Mall satellite offices: one year rotation
+Alternative worksite positions at the Silverdale Precinct will be assigned according to the following rotations: - Silverdale Precinct: one year rotation